datatrails/datatrails-samples/README.md

-# archivist-samples
+# rkvst-samples

-Sample python code that uses the archivist python SDK to manage particular types of assets such as 'doors', 'cards', 'containers' etc.
+Sample python code that uses the rkvst python SDK to manage particular types of assets such as 'doors', 'cards', 'containers' etc.

 # Installing the samples code